petrhruby97/TBSfM/README.md

 * In directory model2 you can find the model of the background in real color
 * In directory model3 you can find the model of the foreground in real color

-The data for the additional experiments have been taken from https://www.eth3d.net/slam_datasets
+The data for the additional experiments have been taken from https://www.eth3d.net/slam_datasets from the following datasets datasets:

+* motion_1
+* motion_2
+* motion_3
+* motion_4